Oklahoma schools are working to end hunger.

 Take your program to the community.
 Partner with local organizations to serve more meals!

-In addition to serving meals at schools, districts currently have the flexibility to operate grab-and-go sites at locations throughout the community like churches, YMCAs, Boys and Girls Clubs, parks, libraries, etc. Engaging partners in this important work, who can support the district’s operations by volunteering and/or hosting sites, can increase the sustainability of the program throughout the summer.
+In addition to serving meals at schools, districts can operate sites at locations throughout the community like churches, YMCAs, Boys and Girls Clubs, parks, libraries, etc. Engaging partners to support the district’s operations by volunteering and/or hosting sites can increase the sustainability of the program throughout the summer.

-Here are some tips to ensure your school’s direct certification list and ISP (Identified Student Percentage) accurately reflect local need:
+Here are some tips to ensure your school’s direct certification list and Identified Student Percentage (ISP) accurately reflect local need:

 - Use these strategies to connect as many families as possible to SNAP.

-- Pull and submit direct certification data from The WAVE between now and June 30, 2020.
+- Pull and submit direct certification data from The Wave.
 Also, print an enrollment list for that same timeframe.

 - Add local level direct certification matches including:

 - Foster child information from the local foster agency, and